 Also informing this project are the thematic similarities between portrayals of the West and science fiction, particularly their shared exploration of the regenerative power of the frontier, the relationship between the individual and society, and promises of adventure and opportunity that are central to both genres.
 She included in this work an analysis of representations of the Sci Fi West, most notably the Star Trek episode “Spectre of the Gun” and Michael Crichton’s Westworld.

 Her exploration into the ways science fiction and the West interact in popular culture and public space continues with a critical examination of Roswell, New Mexico.
 The success of Roswell’s annual UFO festival relies on science fiction, Cold War anxieties, technology and militarization, folklore, and conspiracy theory as well as notions of pilgrimage and sacred space embedded in the “Land of Enchantment” on which the state of New Mexico’s tourism industry has been built.
 Through this work, Kara hopes to demonstrate the cultural relevance of Roswell to ideological understandings of the American nation during the Cold War up through the current era of rapidly advancing technologies, from the Atomic Age to the Information Age.

-She is also working on other projects, including a community/public history project, BY THE PEOPLE: THE PEOPLE’S MUSEUM OF BROCKTON; an analysis of the ways filmmakers have imagined the West as a space of disaster and apocalypse, particularly The Book of Eli (2010) and The Road (2009); and an examination of the production and consumption of western films produced in the United States and the Soviet Union during the Cold War.
+She is also working on other projects, including a community/public history project, BY THE PEOPLE: THE PEOPLE’S MUSEUM OF BROCKTON; an analysis of the ways films have represented the West as a space of disaster and apocalypse, particularly The Book of Eli (2010) and The Road (2009); and an examination of the production and consumption of western films produced in the United States and the Soviet Union during the Cold War.